CrystalBlueWings/WP_1DV610_L2/README.md

 ## Contribution

 If you wish to contribute to the project or report bugs, please open a pull request or create an issue in the GitHub repository.

-## Disclaimer

-This module is still in development and was created as part of a school assignment.
-As there are some issues with `sudokuGenerator.js`, it is not yet ready for production use.
-Use with caution.